WalmsleyIsRad/reflection/README.md

 # End of Fifth Week
 ## 10/5/2017
 I learned more advanced mechanics of html.
 I realized what I did wrong on the xml animals project and fixed it.
 I learned that if you type in the ip address and the port then you can see ubuntu on the internet.
 I learned the head, title, and body of html.
 I learned how to underline, italize, and bold text on html.
 I learned how to use hyperlinks that link to different websites from a main website.
 I learned how to put in an image into html.
 I learned that Mr. Gold is the most disappointing teacher because he doesn't like ice cream.

+---

+# End of Sixth Week
+## 10/13/2017
+I learned more advanced mechanics of html.
+I learned how to use a bullet point list.
+I learned how to make a submit button.
+I learned how to center text.
+I learned how to do a checkbox list.
+I learned how to add images into an html website.
+I learned how to make hyperlinks.
+I learned that Mr. Gold likes ice cream more than pizza.
+I learned how to make a nice-ish looking pizza choosing website.